MVukanichh/MVsFirefoxEnhanced/.github/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the cc-by-4.0 License.
-See ``LICENSE.txt`` for more information.
+Distributed under the CC-BY-4.0 License.
+See ``LICENSE`` for more information.

 ---